-Conclusion: Has the duty to make reasonable adjustments for a pupil with disabilities arisen? b) Is the disadvantage caused by the lack of an auxiliary aid or service?
-AND/OR a) Is the disadvantage caused by a provision, criterion or practice of the school?
+b) Is the disadvantage caused by the lack of an auxiliary aid or service?
+Conclusion: Has the duty to make AND/OR b) Is the disadvantage caused by the a) Is the disadvantage caused by a provision, criterion or practice of the school?
 If "Yes", is the disadvantage substantial?
 (More than minor or trivial.)
 Will the pupil be put, or is the pupil being put, at a disadvantage at school in comparison with pupils who are not disabled?